 Meanwhile, your debt payment-to-income ratio is $1,000 divided by $4,000, or 25%.
 Lenders will balk if much more than 40% of your income is going toward debt.

 Finally, think twice before borrowing as much as you qualify for and getting the most expensive home you can afford.
-Doing so will leave you with maximum mortgage payments, which can become problematic if your life changes a bit, such as if you become unemployed for a while or switch jobs or face unexpected medical problems.
+Doing so will leave you with maximum mortgage payments, a situation that can become problematic if your life changes a bit -- such as if you become unemployed for a while or switch jobs or face unexpected medical problems.
 Borrow less than you can afford, and you'll enjoy a margin of safety.

 You might also be interested in these articles: